- Last updated:

 Children may have different statuses in foreign countries than in the US.
 Questions that may need to be considered are:

 - What is the age of majority?

 - What is the relationship between parents and their children in that country?

 - What is an acceptable and effective parental permission process?

 - What is an acceptable and effective child assent process and are there laws pertaining to orphans in that country?

-To assist researchers who are conducting expedited or full board research in a foreign country, the IRB requires that the KC IRB questionnaire regarding Transnational Research (Questionnaire G5) be completed.
+To assist researchers who are conducting human subjects research in a foreign country, the IRB requires that the Transnational Research form in Kuali Protocols be completed.
 This allows the researcher to consider and detail relevant political, social, cultural, and economic norms or issues and gives the IRB a sense of how knowledgeable the researcher is about the region where the research will take place.